Home / LSA Students / Academics & Requirements / Majors & Minors / Chemistry / Major: Biochemistry /

-An advanced laboratory or undergraduate research course.
-Recommended options for the advanced laboratory course are BIOLCHEM 416, MCDB 429, CHEM 480, or two terms of CHEM 398 (2 credits each) of an advanced undergraduate research project by permission of the concentration advisor.
+3. An advanced laboratory or undergraduate research course.
+Recommended options for the advanced laboratory course are MCDB 429, CHEM 480; or , or four credits of undergraduate research elected as any combination of either CHEM 398 or BIOLCHEM 398, by permission of the concentration advisor.
 Students electing the undergraduate research option must execute an extended research project under the supervision of a faculty member who agrees to oversee the project.

 Honors Concentration.
 Qualified students may elect an Honors concentration.
 This program requires a thesis which describes and analyzes independent experimental work.
 The research topic and advisor must be approved by the Honors advisor in Biochemistry.
 Students in this program are expected to maintain an overall grade point average above 3.4 and at least a 3.4 in the field of concentration, including prerequisite courses.
 CHEM 398 (4 credits) and the thesis course, CHEM 498, replaces the requirement for an upper-level laboratory course outlined above.

 Advising.
 Appointments are scheduled online at Chemistry website.

 Teaching Certificate.
 Those seeking a B.S. or B.S.
 CHEM. degree with a teaching certificate in Chemistry must fulfill departmental as well as School of Education requirements.
 Students who plan to earn a teaching certificate with a teaching major or minor in Chemistry should contact the School of Education Office of Academic Services.

 - Academics & Requirements